What is ASSA?

-Mahsa is a 4th year Medical student at the University of Newcastle.
+Mahsa is a fifth year Medical student at the University of Newcastle.
 She has previously served as the President of the University of Newcastle Surgical Society, notably introducing a Women in Surgery Evening, Trauma Night and countless Anatomy nights.

 Earlier in May, Mahsa Co-Convened the Australasian Students’ Surgical Conference – ASSA’s largest annual event – in Sydney, which hosted over 400 students from across Australia and New Zealand.

 Mahsa is very excited to work as the Vice President External of ASSA and looks forward to building close relationships with the Surgical Societies across Australia and New Zealand.
 She also has a strong passion for advocating for diversity in surgery and promoting surgical opportunities to all surgically-inclined students.

 I am currently completing my final year of Medicine at Deakin University, Victoria, Australia, and have had the privilege of leading Deakin’s Surgical Interest Group for the past two years.

 As VPI for the ASSA 2018/19, my aim is to share the passion I have for surgery and surgical education with medical students across Australasia, with a strong focus on fostering a relationship between medical schools to improve collaboration between surgical societies.

 Grace is a third-year student from the University of Newcastle, and will be placed on the Central Coast for the following year.
 Having started medical school with very little knowledge or inclination towards surgery, being able to attend events and learn from both local surgeons and other students has been incredible in sparking her interest.